 - PRS website, PIB and Yojana are absolute musts.
-Check out BYJU’S Gist of PIB and Gist of Yojana.
+Check out BYJU’S Gist of PIB and Gist of Yojana in the table below:

 - You should also note that the questions on International Relations are not that deep.
 You don’t have to delve deep into the topics.

 - Economic Survey is extremely important.
 It helps in apart from GS paper 2, also in GS paper 2 and the essay paper.
 You can expect a question taken directly from this document.